LibertyNJ/eoclu/README.md

 advanced features for users who want to use it to compose a larger script or other program.

+## Getting Started

+EOCLU is distributed as a single binary compiled for Linux, macOS, or Windows.

+1. Select the release package that is appropriate for your operating system and processor architecture.
+2. Extract the `.tar.gz` (`.zip` on Windows) archive.
+3. Place `eoclu` (`eoclu.exe` on Windows) in a location of your choice.
+You may want to ensure that the location is in [`PATH`](<https://en.wikipedia.org/wiki/PATH_(variable)>) for your system if you would like to be able to access the utility globally.
+4. Run `eoclu --help` from your terminal to see available commands and options.

 ## License

 Licensed under either of